codeinaire/noMeatMayApp/notes.md

 ## GRAPHQL Vs REST
 ### REST
 - 1) Stateless servers (every request in a brand new request even if  it's a request that will seem to create a continat) and structure access to resources.
-- 2) It's a strict specification for what the tochnologiy can bo bet spread widely.
+- 2) It's a strict specification for what the technologiy can bo bet spread widely.
-- 3) Ever changing front-end doesn't go well with the static nture of the traditional AP system.
+- 3) Ever changing front-end doesn't go well with the static nature of the traditional AP system.
 EXAMPLE - Blog App
 3 endpoints
 - /user/<id>